Chart Color Schemes

 Infrastructure

-Dicky Beach has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Dicky Beach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Two projects identified by AreaSearch are likely to impact the area: Caloundra Transport Hub and Caloundra to Currimundi Active Transport Corridor.
-Other projects include Lagune Moffat Beach and Caloundra Transport Corridor Upgrade, but they are less relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified two projects expected to influence this region: Caloundra Transport Hub and Caloundra to Currimundi Active Transport Corridor.
+Other notable projects include Lagune Moffat Beach and Caloundra Transport Corridor Upgrade, though the following list focuses on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.